nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `sort app` will sort the pets by their appointment dates and times, listing the pets starting from the pet with the earliest appointment to the latest appointment.
 * `sort pick up` and `sort drop off` will sort the pets by their pick-up and drop-off times for transport arrangements **for today only**, listing the pets starting from the pet with the earliest time to the latest time.<br>
-  i.e. If there are no pets to pick up and drop off today, WoofAreYou will not display any change.
+  i.e. if there are no pets to pick up and drop off today, WoofAreYou will not display any change.

 ### Filter pet list: `filter`